trdunsworth/DECCreport3/report_wk37.docx.md

 :::

-The busiest time of the week for APD calls is from 1200 to 1600 hours.
-That also is in keeping with the results found for the week overall.
+The busiest time of the week for APD calls is from 1400 to 1700 hours.
+0900 was also very busy in relation to surrounding hours for the APD.
+This is showing that the late afternoon/evening rush hour time period may need additional support in the future.

 ::: {.cell}